mahendardommati/Telecom-Customer-Churn-Analysis/README.md

 # 📌 Project Overview

 Customer churn is a major challenge in the telecom industry.
-This project analyzes customer churn data using Power BI to identify key factors influencing customer retention and provide actionable business insights.
+This project focuses on analyzing customer churn data and predicting churn using Machine Learning, along with business insights through Power BI dashboards.

+The project is implemented end-to-end, covering:

+Data preprocessing

+Feature engineering

+Model training & evaluation

+Web deployment using Flask

+Business analysis using Power BI

 # 🎯 Objective

-   Understand customer churn patterns
+Understand customer churn behavior

 Identify high-risk customer segments

-   Provide insights to help reduce churn
+Build a churn prediction ML model

+Deploy the model with a web dashboard

+Provide actionable business recommendations

 # 🗂 Dataset Information